JeanLucPons/Kangaroo/README.md

 # How it works

 The program uses 2 herds of kangaroos, a tame herd and a wild herd.
-When 2 kangoroo (a wild one and a tame one) collide, the key can be solved.
-Due to the birtday paradox, a collision happens (in average) after 2*sqrt(k2-k1) iterations, the 2 herds have the same size.
+When 2 kangoroos (a wild one and a tame one) collide, the key can be solved.
+Due to the birtday paradox, a collision happens (in average) after 2.sqrt(k2-k1) group operations, the 2 herds have the same size.
 Here is a brief description of the algoritm:

 We have to solve P = k.G, we know that k lies in the range [k1,k2], G is the SecpK1 generator point.